Tab-e-n/blue-runner/update_notes.md

  - New timer setting, where it will only appear if you had beaten the level you are playing.
  - You can now screenshot the game with F2.
  - You can now save replays while playing the level with F6.
 This will save a replay without you needing to finish the level.
+ - While looking at a replay, you can now pause it by pressing the jump button.
  - You can now unlock "missing" legitimately.

 ### VISUAL